appliedbinf/el_gato/README.md

 ## Method 1: Using Conda
 ```
-# Create an environment, here named elgato, and install el_gato.py plus all dependencies
+# Create an environment, here named elgato, and install el_gato.py
+# along with all dependencies
 conda create -n elgato -c bioconda -c conda-forge el_gato

 # Activate the environment to use el_gato.py